abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/routing_library.rst

 ..  only:: draft

     To be precise, there is only one model to solve different Routing Problems.
 It's a one fits for all.
 This approach has its advantages and disadvantages.
-On one side, the model already exist, has been tested and fine-tuned by our team and you can reuse it to solve several Routing Problems (meaning the learning curve is low).
+On one side, the model already exists, has been tested and fine-tuned by our team and you can reuse it to solve several Routing Problems (meaning the learning curve is low).
     On the other side, if you need to solve a very difficult Routing Problem, you probably would like to build one specialized model yourself.
 Our RL can then serve as an inspiration.

-    The RL lets you model a wide range of vehicle routing problems from the Travelling Salesman Problem (and its variants, ATSP, TSPTW, ...) to multi-vehicles problems with dimension constraints (capacities, time windows) and various *routing* constraints (optional nodes, alternate nodes,...).
+    The RL lets you model a wide range of vehicle routing problems from the Travelling Salesman Problem (and its variants, ATSP, TSPTW, ...) to multi-vehicles problems with *dimension* constraints (capacities, time windows) and various *routing* constraints (optional nodes, alternate nodes,...).